Holle Baby Formula Reviews and Analysis

 To review the Holle Bio line of organic infant formulas, we consulted with an international food sustainability expert and developmental nutritionist.
 We also tested the formula on three infants, gathered opinions from parents currently feeding their babies (exclusively or as a supplement) with Holle Bio, and analyzed the ingredients and nutritional content relative to United States (FDA and USDA) recommendations.
 Remember to always ask your child's pediatrician before changing their formula.

-Spoiler alert, we are very happy with the results of our testing, and proud to keep Holle as a top option in our list of the best organic baby formulas!
+Spoiler alert, we are very happy with the results of our testing and proud to keep Holle as a high-ranking option in our list of the best organic baby formulas!
+Holle Pre is one of the only whole milk baby formulas on the market, along with the popular Kendamil organic formula (see our review here).

 - Holle Comparison Table